ychzhu/uranos/README.md

 ### Preparation

 1. Download the zipped binary package and the ENDF data zip file.
+The binaries can also be found in this repository.
 2. Unzip the URANOS files into a folder of your choice.
 3. Unzip the ENDF data files, which also contains the `Input Spectrum Calibration File`, into a folder of your choice.
 4. Run `URANOSGUI.exe`.